Maintenance of Academic Standards

 In some instances, students are suspended due to academic deficiency.
 Explanations on this status and procedures can be found at https://www.kenyon.edu/directories/offices-services/registrar/course-catalog-2/administrative-matters/maintenance-of-academic-standards/

 In some instances, the College may require the student to leave campus due to a disciplinary suspension for academic infractions or conduct violations.
 Explanations on this status and procedures for the Academic Infractions board can be found under Academic Integrity at Kenyon College; student conduct procedures can be found in the student handbook.

 Readmission to the College

 A student who has been granted any type of leave or placed on disciplinary or academic suspension must complete the following readmission procedures before the student is allowed to return to Kenyon College.

 Students on a leave of absence will receive an invitation to submit materials to the readmission committee.
 Requested materials include a letter documenting how the student has spent their time away from the College, the resources they have in place to facilitate success in their return to the College, and the College resources that they anticipate utilizing upon their return to campus.

 The Readmission Committee comprises the following seven staff members:

 - Dean of Academic Advising and Support

-- Associate Dean of Students/Director of Diversity, Equity and Inclusion
+- Associate Dean of Student Development/Director of Diversity, Equity and Inclusion

 - Director of Student Access and Support Services (SASS)